bahniks/CM_Manager_0_3_5/Stuff/README.txt

 loaded with both new and old representation.
 The old representation still works.
 There is no problem with duplication if a file is loaded by two ways using the current version (e.g. when a file is added by loading from a log that was created by the current version and by 'Add files').

+Time to first, proportion of time moving and maximum immobility do not take into account changed starting time - they always use 0 as a starting time.